mhbeals/scissorsandpaste/Individual MD Entries/1821-06-27_Aberdeen Journal_180.md

                     the people of Canada, during the late war.
-His excellency the Governor had intimated, that no objection would be made to the repeal of the grant of 2,500l on account of the Civil List for the Colony, provided the salaray of the Chief retired Justice, the Receiver General, and that of the Speaker of the House of Assembly, should be continued, in the whole amounting to 1,800l.
+His excellency the Governor had intimated, that no objection would be made to the repeal of the grant of 2,500l on account of the Civil List for the Colony, provided the salaray of the Chief retired Justice, the ReceiverGeneral, and that of the Speaker of the House of Assembly, should be continued, in the whole amounting to 1,800l.
 The grant has for some time been a prominent subject of complaint in the Colonial Parliament.
 The 37th Regiment for three years stationed in Lower Canada is about to